AndrasKovacs/pny1-assignment/DepTC.md

 ##### 3.1.
 Generic programming

-By "generic programming" we mean programming with closed type universes, which includes solutions such as Scrap Your Boilerplate and GHC.Generics in Haskell and direct uses of type universes in dependent languages.
+By "generic programming" I mean programming with closed type universes, which includes solutions such as Scrap Your Boilerplate and GHC.Generics in Haskell and direct uses of type universes in dependent languages.

 The general idea is that we have *descriptions* or *codes* for datatypes inside the language, and we can use descriptions to guide computation on values of described types.
 Type universes are data types whose values are descriptions (although full-fledged universes require dependent typing).